ad-moreno/Marvel-Web-Catalog/README.md

 - Start the development server with `npm run dev` for hot-reloading and dynamic page behavior.

+### How to use

+- To search for characters, enter the name to search for and press Enter.

 ## License 📝

 This project is licensed under the GNU General Public License (GPL).
 For more information, see the `LICENSE` file in this repository.